kallaway/100-days-of-code/r2-html-log.md

 And since I had to complete today's challenge I also did the one corresponding to the fifth day.
 It was a really fun one too called Flex Panels Image Gallery.
 It is simple yet looks awesome.

+Also finally completed Section 23 or the Web Developer Bootcamp on Udemy and started Section 24 which is about manipulating DOM elements from JavaScript.

 ## Interesting links 77

 - [Flex Panel Gallery](https://mr2much.github.io/JavaScript30/05%20-%20Flex%20Panel%20Gallery/)